NotCompsky/bpcs/README.md

     * Online puzzles
     * Obfuscating code that is to be executed

-BPCS steganopgraphy is far more efficient than most other forms.
-It has a roughly 50% efficiency - that is, 50% of the vessel image's size can be used to store the hidden data.
+Due to its high efficiency and throughput - roughly 50% of the vessel image's size can be used to store the hidden data, and even a single CPU thread has a throughput of 2MB/s without GPU acceleration - BPCS is viable for many applications where other stego techniques simply are not, such as streaming 4K video over HTTP using PNG images.

+The efficiency depends very highly on the vessel images used.
+Some images can handily fit their originals within themselves, sometimes even resulting in a smaller file size.

-In my view, BPCS steganography is not resilient to stego analysis; more difficult to detect than trivial stego techniques such as LSB, of course, but if you really need deniability you would want to use [steghide](http://steghide.sourceforge.net/) whose algorithms are designed to be resilient.
+In my view, BPCS steganography is not resilient to stego analysis; it is more difficult to detect than trivial stego techniques such as LSB, but it is not designed to evade detection, unlike [steghide](http://steghide.sourceforge.net/).

-BPCS's advantage is throughput and efficiency.
-Roughly 50% of the vessel image's size can be used to store the hidden data; and throughput is almost 2MB/s on a single 2.30GHz CPU thread.
-This makes it viable even for streaming 4K video.

 # FEATURES

     * Embed any number of message files into any number of vessel images.
-    *

 # USAGE